 The Company does not recognise the pension surplus as an asset as an unconditional right to a refund does not exist.
 The right to a refund requires the approval of the third party plan trustees and as such is contingent upon factors beyond the Company's control.
 To the extent the right is contingent, no asset is recognised.
 The Trustees of the Pension Scheme carry out a triennial actuarial valuation of the assets and liabilities.
-The latest report as at 31 March 2019 indicated a funding surplus of \$19m, which was less than the accounting surplus for the same period.
+The latest report as at 31 March 2019 indicated a funding surplus of \$21m, which was less than the accounting surplus for the same period.
 This was primarily due to more prudent assumptions used in the Trustees' funding calculations.

-Following a confirmatory judgment in the Lloyds Banking Group case in October 2018, pension schemes with any Guaranteed Minimum Pension ("GMP") earned between 17 May 1990 and 5 April 1997 are now required to pay fully sex-equalised benefits.
-In anticipation of this, an estimated liability of \$3.1m was recognised during 2019 and has no impact during the year.
+Following a confirmatory judgement in the Lloyds Banking Group case in October 2018, pension schemes with any Guaranteed Minimum Pension ("GMP") earned between 17 May 1990 and 5 April 1997 are now required to pay fully sex-equalised benefits.
+In anticipation of this, an estimated liability of \$3.1m was recognised during the year ended 31 March 2019.